 This Nopro chopper is the first of my recommendations.
 It has a 1 ¼ cup capacity, which is plenty for home use.
 This model features stainless steel blade and crank that works both ways.
 At 3.75 x 7.25 x 4.25 inches, it won’t take up too much space in your kitchen.

+It has stainless steel blades and a glass holder, making it very durable.
 Overall, this is a great model.
-The only minor drawback with the Nopro is that it’s hand wash recommended, but it’s easy enough to rinse it off in the sink.
+The only minor drawback with the Nopro is that its hand wash recommended, but it’s easy enough to rinse it off in the sink.

 PL8 Nut Chopper by Progressive International